Holloway Road

 Archway Tower at the junction of Holloway Road and Junction Road.

-Holloway Road is a road in London, 3 km in length.
+Holloway Road is a road in London, 1.9 miles long (3km in SI measurements).
 It is one of the main shopping streets in North London, and carries the A1 road as it passes through Holloway, in the London Borough of Islington.
 The road starts in Archway, near Archway Underground station, then heads south-east, past Upper Holloway railway station, Whittington Park, past the North London campus of London Metropolitan University near Nag's Head, past Holloway Road Underground station, and the main campus of the university, and then becomes Highbury Corner, near Highbury & Islington station.

 Name

 The origins of the name are disputed; some believe that it derives from "hollow" due to the dip in the road from the cattle that made their way along the route to the cattle markets in London, whilst some believe it derives from "hallow" and refers to the road's historic significance as part of the pilgrimage route to Walsingham.
 No documentary evidence can be found to support either derivation.